ubuntu-mate/ubuntu-mate.org/blog/20160324-ubuntu-mate-xenial-beta2.md

-We are preparing Ubuntu MATE Xenial Xerus (16.04) for distribution on [April 21st, 2016](https://wiki.ubuntu.org/XenialXerus/ReleaseSchedule) With this *Beta 1* pre-release, you can see what we are trying out in preparation for our next (stable) version.
+We are preparing Ubuntu MATE Xenial Xerus (16.04) for distribution on [April 21st, 2016](https://wiki.ubuntu.org/XenialXerus/ReleaseSchedule) With this *Final Beta* pre-release, you can see what we are trying out in preparation for our next (stable) version.

 ## What works?